hediet/easy-attach/README.md

 ## Known Problems

 -   Sometimes, when launchend, the background-worker appears for a short moment as black terminal window.
 I don't know why.

+# Changelog

+-   2.0.0
+    -   Migrated from `_debugProcess` to `inspector.open`.
+This solves some race conditions.
+    -   Removed debug entry points.
+    -   Uses debug API to automatically step out or continue.